Royal West Academy

 Royal West Academy (commonly referred to as Royal West or RWA; Académie Royal West) is a public alternative anglophone secondary school in Montreal West, Quebec.
 Royal West has limited enrollment, and prospective students are only admitted after an entrance examination and interview.
 Royal West Academy is part of the English Montreal School Board (EMSB).

 History

-The grounds where Royal West is now located once belong to the Aberdeen School of Coteau Saint-Pierre, founded in 1894.
+The grounds where Royal West is now located once belonged to the Aberdeen School of Coteau Saint-Pierre, founded in 1894.
 It was renamed Montreal West High School in 1921.
 Ten years later, in 1931, the building was demolished and a larger building was built in its place.
 Between 1951 and 1959 an extension to the main structure was built to make way for an elementary school.
 The extension is referred to as the west wing.

 In 1980, the elementary school was closed because of poor enrollment.
 The Royal Vale elementary school moved in, but was closed as well.
 In 1983, the Royal Vale French immersion high school and Montreal West High School merged to form Royal West Academy.

 Until 1998 the school was within the Protestant School Board of Greater Montreal.